cabforum/servercert/docs/EVG.md

 ### 11.12.3.
 Parent/Subsidiary/Affiliate Relationship

-A CA verifying an Applicant using information of the Applicant's Parent, Subsidiary, or Affiliate, when allowed under [section 11.4.1](#address-of-applicants-place-of-business), [Section 11.5](#verified-method-of-communication), [Section 11.6.1](#verification-requirements-4), or [Section 11.7.1](#verification-requirements-5), MUST verify the Applicant's relationship to the Parent, Subsidiary, or Affiliate.
+A CA verifying an Applicant using information of the Applicant's Parent, Subsidiary, or Affiliate, when allowed under [Section 11.4.1](#address-of-applicants-place-of-business), [Section 11.5](#verified-method-of-communication), [Section 11.6.1](#verification-requirements-4), or [Section 11.7.1](#verification-requirements-5), MUST verify the Applicant's relationship to the Parent, Subsidiary, or Affiliate.
 Acceptable methods of verifying the Applicant's relationship to the Parent, Subsidiary, or Affiliate include the following:

 1. QIIS or QGIS: The relationship between the Applicant and the Parent, Subsidiary, or Affiliate is identified in a QIIS or QGIS;
 2. Independent Confirmation from the Parent, Subsidiary, or Affiliate: A CA MAY verify the relationship between an Applicant and a Parent, Subsidiary, or Affiliate by obtaining an Independent Confirmation from the appropriate Parent, Subsidiary, or Affiliate (as described in [Section 11.11.4](#independent-confirmation-from-applicant));